Farmer Stories

 Hear from farmers, who are leading the way to take greater care of nature

-Managing land in a way that supports nature is a key responsibility of the modern-day farmer, whether that’s planting trees and hedgerows, growing wildflowers for bees and other pollinators or maintaining grazing land that support insects, mammals and birds.
-The carbon footprint of our beef, lamb and milk is lower than the global average* and reflects the hugely important and positive work our farmers are putting in every day.
+Managing land in a way that supports nature is a key concern of the modern-day farmer, whether that’s planting trees and hedgerows, growing wildflowers for bees and other pollinators or maintaining grazing land that support insects, mammals and birds.

 Find out more about the environment here.